 Fieldstones create a more rustic feeling as they’re irregular in shape, color, and size.
 These naturally occurring stones are perfect for creating stepping-stone pathways through your yard and garden.

-Pros of Using Fieldstone
+Advantages of Using Fieldstone

 Since little is done to modify their appearance, these stones create a more natural look in your outdoor living space.
 Since no two stones are alike, every design is unique.
 Fieldstones are a simple way to make a walkway without needing mortar or other hardscaping materials.

-Cons of Using Fieldstone
+Disadvantages of Using Fieldstone

 Their irregular shape can prevent stone patio installers from perfectly leveling them and fitting them together seamlessly.
 They aren’t ideal for an outdoor dining space.